 Preparation for marriage involves a process of discernment.
 It should be an affirming experience, as you and your fiancé develop a deeper understanding of one another and your readiness to enter married life.

 Marriage in the Catholic tradition is a covenant – a sacred vow which, like God’s promise of love to us, can never be broken.
-From the beginning, God created man and woman to be joined as a sign of His love both to each another and to the world.
+From the beginning, God created man and woman to be joined as a sign of His love both to each other and to the world.

-In the Catholic Church, Marriage is one of seven Sacraments - a sacred signs that presents to the world a deeper spiritual reality.
+In the Catholic Church, Marriage is one of seven Sacraments - a sacred sign that presents to the world a deeper spiritual reality.
 A man and woman in marriage reveal the full, free, faithful and fruitful love that Jesus Christ has for each of us.

 Couples are asked to give at least six months notice to the officiating priest or deacon.
-One month’s notice is obligatory by law, but the longer notice requested here allows for a calm and serious preparation for marriage.
+One month notice is obligatory by law, but the longer notice requested here allows for a calm and serious preparation for marriage.

 Couples are counselled by the priest before marriage and are asked to attend a marriage preparation course.
 (See “When Two Become One” Marriage Preparation Course information below).